ironcore-dev/ironcore/docs/proposals/08-peering.md

 ---

-# OEP-NNNN: Your short, descriptive title
+# OEP-8: Peering of OnMetal Networks

 ## Table of Contents